Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

 = WIP =
 - Some old ajax handler hook with old plugin prefix has removed.
+- Updated the timeout value of the PayPal PPCP token creation API request to 60 seconds.
+- Added a filter hook 'wpsc_paypal_api_request_timeout' to allow customization of the PayPal PPCP API request timeout value.

 = 5.1.1 =
 - Refactored the hook names to make it match the plugin's shortname.